(Last Update: 11/30/2024)

 Wearable Technology

-Advancements in wearable technology have helped the development of devices that monitor sleep patterns and detect apnea episodes in real-time.
-These gadgets, often worn like a watch or a ring, provide valuable data that can help adjust treatment plans dynamically.
+Advancements in wearable technology have enabled the development of devices that monitor sleep patterns and detect apnea episodes in real-time, helping to treat Nocturnal apnea more effectively.
+These gadgets, often worn like a watch or a ring, provide valuable data to dynamically adjust treatment plans.

 Hypoglossal Nerve Stimulation

 This therapy involves a surgically implanted device that stimulates the hypoglossal nerve: it controls tongue movement during sleep.
-By activating this nerve, the tongue is kept in a position that prevents airway blockage, offering a novel solution for those with obstructive Sleep Apnea.
+By activating this nerve, the tongue is kept in a position that prevents airway blockage.

 Sleep Apnea Treatment and Maintenance: Daily cleaning and maintenance of devices are crucial for effective treatment and ensure hygiene and functionality.